ag88/embtomcatwebdav/src/site/mark-pre/README.md

 ![screenshot in a browser showing the upload servlet](web/screenshot.png "Screen shot showing the upload servlet") Upload servlet on a desktop web browser showing the new upload servlet

+## Download

+It is recommended to use the recent/latest **[release jars](https://github.com/ag88/embtomcatwebdav/releases/latest)** .
+In the releases section of this repository.

 ## Run

-It is recommended to use the recent/latest [release jars](https://github.com/ag88/embtomcatwebdav/releases).
 Java / JDK >= 1.8 is required

 ```